Libratus: Strength of the AI

 The bot has an unconventional betting style where under specific situations it would bet $20,000 even when there's $100 in the pot.
 After its win, this strategy was analyzed and adopted by the poker community.

 Other possible applications

-While Libratus' first application was to play poker, its designers have a much broader mission in mind for the AI.
+While Libratus' first application was to play poker, its designers had a much broader mission in mind for the AI.
 The investigators designed the AI to be able to learn any game or situation in which incomplete information is available and "opponents" may be hiding information or even engaging in deception.
 Because of this Sandholm and his colleagues are proposing to apply the system to other, real-world problems as well, including cybersecurity, business negotiations, or medical planning.